BaiLiping/blp.github.io/Mujoco.md

 layout: page
 title: Mujoco Environment
 ---

-Use Hopper and Walker2d as an examples to show the process of figuring out the lay of the land when it comes to Mujoco environment
+Mujoco is a powerful simulation engine and it is used in almost all reinforcement learning tasks.
+However, the documentation of Mujoco is quite lacking which may result in difficulties when we try to interact with this environment.
+In the following sections, I try to set out the observation and action space of some well known Mujoco environments.

 xml file for hopper
 ```